How to use the 2022 VCE report to prepare for 2023 ATAR?

 Scaling isn’t directly related to how difficult a subject is or which one requires more work.
 It is based on how competitive it is to get a high score in a particular subject.
 Essentially, the subjects that scale up are taken by students who tend to do well in other subjects.

 Just remember that scaling exists for a reason and that is to make VCE fair for all students no matter the subjects they take.
-So don’t think of scaling as free bonus points but rather as compensation from VCAA due to it being much more difficult for you to get a high raw score.
-The same goes for subjects that scale down-it is not a penalty just a way to make VCE fair!
+So don’t think of scaling as free bonus points, but rather as compensation from VCAA due to it being much more difficult for you to get a high raw score.
+The same goes for subjects that scale down - it is not a penalty, just a way to make VCE fair!

-The VCE Scaling Report 2019 breaks down the process of how understanding the information in the scaling report.
-Also, if you want to play around with predicting your ATAR score with scaling already calculated for you, the KIS VCE ATAR Calculator is an amazing resource to use.
+If you want to play around with predicting your ATAR score with scaling already calculated for you, the KIS VCE ATAR Calculator is an amazing resource to use.

-Maths subjects
+How did the Maths subjects Scale?

-Further Maths:
+Further Maths

 Many assume Further scales down by a lot more than it does.
 In 2022, a raw 45 would have scaled to a 44, a raw 40 to a 38, a raw 35 to a 33, and a raw 30 to a 27.
 Generally, it only scales down by 1-3 points.

-Maths Methods:
+Maths Methods

-Specialist Maths:
+Specialist Maths

-Specialist Maths has a reputation for being one of the most generous subjects in terms of scaling and in 2022, a maximum of 12 extra points was up for grabs.
-A raw 35 went all the way to a 47 and a raw 40 went to a 51.
-Someone who got a raw 50 would have gotten a whopping 55 scaled!
 Being the hardest of the three maths in terms of the difficulty of the questions and the challenging concepts that needed to be understood, I feel that the scaling is justified here.

-English subjects
+English

-English Language:
+English Language

 This subject tends to scale up by 2 points so a raw 40 went to a raw 42.
 So if English or Literature isn’t your thing, English Language is worth a shot!